In this section, you will learn how to access and read your

 Placed into ENG123?
 If your placement is ENG123, this is the class in which you will need to register.
 One cannot challenge out of ENG123.
 Students who pass the challenge exam noted above will be permitted to register into ENG123.Additionally, any test scores, transfer work, or AP English Language and Composition scores submitted after initial registration may result in a change to your composition placement.
 Your staff academic advisor will reach out to you if this is the case.

-Your math placement into MAT095, MAT115, EGR181, EGR182, or EGR182L is determined by your standardized test scores, transfer coursework, or AP Math scores submitted to CBU.
-If your placement was MAT095, MAT115 or EGR181, and you would like to place into a higher level math course, you are free to take the Mobius Maa Math Placement Exam.
-Test scores or transfer work submitted during or after orientation may result in a change to your Engineering math placement.
+Your math placement has been determined based on standardized test scores, transfer coursework, or AP Calculus scores you may have submitted to CBU.
+If you would like to see if you can place into a higher level math course, you are free to take the Mobius Maa Math Placement Exam.
+Additionally, test scores or transfer work submitted during or after online orientation may result in a change to your math placement.
 Your staff academic advisor will reach out to you if this is the case.